elotl/kip/deploy/terraform/README.md

     node-ip = 34.201.59.101

 You can now ssh into the instance using the username "ubuntu", and the ssh key you set in your environment file.
+(It takes a a minute or two for the instance to bootstrap).
 On the instance, you can use kubectl to interact with your new cluster:

     $ kubectl get nodes
     NAME                          STATUS   ROLES    AGE   VERSION